Oleksandra2/QABlue2/tutorials/hana-clients-install-qablue3/hana-clients-install-qablue3.md

 ---

 ## Prerequisites
- - A Microsoft Windows, Mac, or Linux machine
+ - A Microsoft Windows, Mac, or Linux machine test text

 ## Details
 ### You will learn